v1.1

 Under the hood

-A vector DB answers "what looks like this?"
+A vector DB answers "what words are most similar?"
 A memory engine answers "what's true right now?"
 Those are different queries, and they need different data structures.

 Dimension